silpapoudell/Bootcamp-UTA-VIRT-DATA-PT-04-2021-U-B-MW/19-Neural_Network_Charity_Analysis/README.md

 The model was not able to reach the target 75%.
 The accuracy for my model was 69%.

-## The steps taken to try and increase model performance
+The steps taken to try and increase model performance:

 - Removed additional feature, that is the 'USE_CASE' column.
 Rest of the model components stayed the same, however model accuracy went down to 63%.